alejandro-soto-franco/alejandro-soto-franco/README.md

 I implement mathematics.
 Differential geometry, stochastic analysis and PDE theory, as Rust libraries you can run, Lean developments you can check, and the GPU compilers underneath both.

 Founding Principal at [Holonomy Securities](https://holonomysecurities.com), a three-person team building systematic trading engines on a shared platform substrate.
+Open to long-term contracts in software engineering, GPU compilers, and mathematical formalisation.
 Previously a trading strategies developer at Anti Capital in New York.
 BS/MSE Biomedical Engineering, Johns Hopkins University.

 [![Website](https://img.shields.io/badge/sotofranco.dev-000?style=flat-square&logo=vercel&logoColor=white)](https://sotofranco.dev)